+Come November, I eagerly hunt for cauliflowers at my farmers’ market — precious and wondrous gifts from Mother Earth.
 The cauliflowers grown by local farmers are not the oversized, Popeye-like grocery store variety.
 They are usually small in size, delicate and crispy.
-They come in all kinds of different colors (snow-white, orange, purple, lime-green), and shapes (the Romanesque cauliflower pictured above, with its pointy florets, always attracts lots of attention from shoppers!).
+They come in all kinds of different colors (snow-white, orange, purple, lime-green), and shapes (the Romanesque cauliflower in particular, with its pointy florets, always attracts lots of attention from shoppers!).

-Whether they’re roasted, sautéed, fried, gently boiled in milk for a luxurious purée, or braised, cauliflowers are utterly delicious.
+Whether they are roasted, sautéed, fried, gently boiled in milk for a luxurious purée, or braised, cauliflowers are utterly delicious.
 I can honestly say that I look forward to the season all year-long!

 Today’s gratin is a classic French recipe, but instead of just blanching the cauliflower (as it is normally prepared), I decided to braise it in shallots and wine until perfectly tender — a step that adds a wonderful dimension to the dish and deepens the subtle flavor of the cauliflower.
 Once braised, I top the tender florets with a light béchamel sauce made with lots of freshly grated nutmeg.
 Then I sprinkle the whole thing with a little cave-aged gruyère, pop it in the oven and bake it until golden-brown and bubbly.

 Food & wine pairing: Willamette Valley, Pinot Noir with cauliflower gratin